saltybrackets/ghostradio/README.md

 I want to reproduce that nostalgia.
 So I bought an old 1960's transistor radio on eBay, ripping out most of the electrical components inside.
 These old "lunchbox" style radios make it particularly easy, as the entire back is just a panel that you can unbutton and swing open to look at the internals.

 ## So what's the point?
-The goal is to have an oldschool analog radio that mostly still functions as one.
+The goal is to have an old school analog radio that mostly still functions as one.
 However, I'm not interested in listening to the music you would normally find on AM and FM stations.
 I like ambient music, video game music, lofi, soundscapes, etc.

 So instead, when you turn the dial and search through static, instead you get online radio stations!